saitoshi/CodingInterviewQuestions/README.md

 ## Problem 04 Two Sum

 Given an array of integers, return the indicies of two numbers that add up to the given target.

+## Problem 05 Find The Max Char

+For a given string, find the character with the most frequency.